Foods to Eat to Be Healthy

 Orange sweet potatoes, yams, and purple sweet potatoes are full of antioxidants and contain high levels of B vitamins and beta carotene.

 8. Cruciferous vegetables

 This class of vegetables includes broccoli, cauliflower, cabbage, and others.
 They’re high in phytonutrients, vitamins, and minerals, and contain the anti-cancer agent sulforaphane.

 Get my Anti-Cancer Smoothie Recipe that includes frozen broccoli florets!

 9. Nuts and seeds

-While nuts and seeds may be more difficult for some to digest, they’re true nutrient powerhouses.
+Nuts and seeds are true nutrient powerhouses.
 Nuts and seeds are high in polyunsaturated and monounsaturated fats and contain high levels of phytonutrients, antioxidants, and other vitamins and minerals.
-Nuts also contain protein.